AI Tools·

 • uv An extremely fast Python package and project manager, written in Rust.

-• Its like Poetry but faster.
+• It's like Poetry but faster.
 It has a number of features that make it a great choice for managing Python projects.

-• previously i tried poetry and pyenv virtualenv but uv is way easier to use and faster.
+• Previously, I tried Poetry and pyenv virtualenv, but uv is way easier to use and faster.

-• the number of peers that have python as their primary language means getting them to install node and npm is a barrier to entry.
+• The number of peers that have Python as their primary language means getting them to install Node and npm is a barrier to entry.

 Why a CLI tool?